Tools and Resources to Assist Caregivers

 - Plan for the future.
 Do research and know what lies ahead to plan accordingly.

 The Clinical Roundtable, in conjunction with the County of San Diego Aging and Independence Services, compiled a listing of Resources for Caregivers.
-This handout can be printed and given at the appointment.
+This handout can be printed or uploaded to your EMR and attached to the After Visit Summary.

 Due to the stress and strain of caregiving, the health and wellbeing of caregivers, particularly family caregivers responsible for daily care, is at risk.
 It may be important to periodically check in with the caregivers during a regular appointment, or suggest a separate appointment to discuss concerns.